stalela/stalela-docs/docs/10-components/ledger-service.md

 # Ledger Service

-The **Ledger Service** is Storo’s **book of record**.
+The **Ledger Service** is Stalela’s **book of record**.
 It maintains double‑entry journals, computes balances, exposes statements, and guarantees that every money movement is represented by a **balanced set of postings**.
 If it isn’t posted here, it didn’t happen.

 ---